Post-Professional On-Campus Master of Arts Degree

 In order to be reviewed, the application and required application materials must be received by the Chan Division’s Admissions Committee prior to February 15th for a fall semester start.
 Submit your application well in advance of the deadline and note that transcripts and other application materials may take three weeks or more to be processed by the Office of Admissions and then made available to our office.
 Please plan accordingly.

 Applications received after February 15th are also welcomed and will be processed on a space available basis.

 Apply online through the USC Graduate Admissions website at least three weeks before the departmental application deadline to allow adequate processing time.
-You may find the “Occupational Therapy - Postbaccalaureate (M.A.)” program after selecting the “Independent Health Professions” under the school you are applying to.
+Please look under the “Independent Health Professions” to find the “Occupational Therapy – Postbaccalaureate (M.A.)” program.
 You also should arrange to have transcripts and test scores sent to USC in time to meet this deadline.

 Materials to be submitted by applicants

 - Have an official GRE general test score report sent to both the USC Office of Admissions (code #4852) and to the department (code #0618).

 - Send official transcripts from all colleges you have attended to the USC Office of Admission, as directed in the online application process and according to the USC Office of Graduate Admission’s transcript requirements.